 Truly massive in scale, the Alps offer enormous visual drama with a vertical drop that ranges from 4,000 to 7,000 feet.
-Dotting its valleys, European cultural centers offer access to world-class snow sports, hiking, museums, cuisine and more across five must-see European destinations.
+Dotting its valleys, European cultural centers offer access to world-class snow sports, hiking, museums, cuisine and more across seven must-see European destinations.

 The lively nightlife of Innsbruck has been delighting visitors since Emperor Maximillian I brought his imperial court there at the end of the 15th century.
 More recently, it was one of the major centers of the snowboarding culture boom of the 1990s and has hosted two Winter Olympics (in 1964 and 1976).
 Opportunities for snow-sport revelry abound, but don’t miss seeing the Hofburg, once a Hapsburg palace, and the nearby Hofkirche, site of the tomb of Emperor Maximillian I.

 2. Salzburg, Austria

 Known for its famous scene in “The Sound of Music,” Salzburg’s real draw is the incredibly well-preserved Old Town, which features Baroque architecture that glimmers along the Salzach River when lit up at night.
 Salzburg is also Mozart’s birthplace, and his childhood home is now a museum dedicated to his musical legacy.
 While in town, be sure to try the Salzburger Nockerl, a sweet dumpling souffle that’s traditionally sizeable enough to satisfy as a main course.

 3. Chamonix, France